LAPKT-dev/LAPKT-public/developersguide/build.md

 @tableofcontents

-`cmake` is the primary tool used to build the LAPKT's C++(backend) source code.
+`cmake` is the primary tool used to build the lapkt's C++(backend) source code.
 We also use it to generate Python/C++ library package which is ready to go as a `pypi` package.

 # IMPORTANT

 1. Install the manual build dependencies listed in `PREBUILD_DEPENDENCIES.txt` prior to the cmake build.
 The file is located in the repo's root directory.
-2. Certain pre-build dependencies are handled by LAPKT's SuperBuild cmake script.
+2. Certain pre-build dependencies are handled by lapkt's SuperBuild cmake script.
 This can be disabled using the cmake argument `-DUSE_SUPERBUILD=OFF`.

-### A typical set of commands used to build LAPKT
+### A typical set of commands used to build lapkt

         cmake -Bbuild -Ssrc -DCMAKE_INSTALL_PREFIX=Release -DCMAKE_BUILD_TYPE=Release
         cmake --build build -j4 [--target clean](optional)